 Filmmakers seems to be reaching an upper limit in terms of the amount of CGI detail that can humanly be taken in by an audience and I am predicting that Independence Day: Resurgence is it.
 Here every time there is a dogfight or mass destruction sequence, the screen is so busy with ships darting about firing at one another, objects crashing and exploding, and general chaos that it reaches a point of information overload and is impossible to take in everything that is happening without recourse to a pause button.
 In other words, all the epic size, mass destruction and kinetic chaos has faded into such a blur of happening that it falls into an indifferent tedium.

-After parting from Emmerich, Dean Devlin disappeared off the radar apart from producing the odd thing such as Eight Legged Freaks, Cellular (2004), the trio of tv movies The Librarian: Quest for the Spear (2004), The Librarian: Return to King Solomon’s Mines (2006) and The Librarian: The Curse of the Judas Chalice (2008) and subsequent tv series The Librarians (2014-8), the Bermuda Triangle tv mini-series The Triangle (2005) and the tv series Leverage (2008-12).
+After parting from Emmerich, Dean Devlin disappeared off the radar apart from producing the odd thing such as Eight Legged Freaks, Cellular (2004), the trio of tv movies The Librarian: Quest for the Spear (2004), The Librarian: Return to King Solomon’s Mines (2006) and The Librarian: The Curse of the Judas Chalice (2008) and subsequent tv series The Librarians (2014-8), the Bermuda Triangle tv mini-series The Triangle (2005) and the tv series Leverage (2008-12) and The Outpost (2018– ).
 He subsequently went on to direct/write the disaster film Geostorm (2017) and the thriller Bad Samaritan (2018).

 (Nominee for Best Special Effects at this site’s Best of 2016 Awards).